Things were going so well. An eleven-year-old bull market, for example. Business confidence up. Unemployment down. Then suddenly everything changed.

 So please, once you have secured all you can immediately do to preserve your health and the health of those around you, lift your eyes to the horizon and consider what your life should be like after the disaster.
 The fact is, most of us will survive this period of turmoil, and some of us will have used the situation on the ground to improve their circumstances proactively.

 We certainly encourage you to do so and we can place a six-member team at your disposal as part of our full service program to help you gain clarity on, for example, to which roles and industries your skills and experience may be most transferrable.
-We can peel back the mystery of the unpublished market—where fully 75% of our clients land—and introduce you to an asset you may not even know you have: your social capital.
-We routinely help clients excel during interviews, and improve their offers.
+We can peel back the mystery of the unpublished market—where fully 75% of our clients land their next job—and introduce you to an asset you may not even know you have: your social capital.
+We routinely help clients excel during interviews which helps them improve their offers.
 Read about our clients’ latest successes on The Hiring Line and see what you may be missing.

 In the words of one recent client: